theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/amazon-aws-s3.md

 #### Bucket

 **Bucket name and Region**<br>
 Select a bucket and a region of the bucket's location.
-The SAP data is extracted into the particular bucket.
+The SAP data is extracted into the selected bucket.

 {: .box-note }
 **Note:** The drop-down menus list **all** available buckets and regions, make sure to select the correct combination of bucket & region.
 Validate the connectivity to the selected bucket by clicking **[Test Connection)**.